 …Like the fact that black bean burgers are often textureless & mushy, for one.
 Or the fact that many recipes for homemade vegetarian burgers are a total pain to make.
 OR the fact that black bean burgers are notoriously un-grillable, usually falling apart into a crumbled mess as they cook. & while there is an increasing number of store-bought plant-based burger options out there these days, it’s always nice to be able to make your own, from scratch, with ingredients you trust.

 For all these reasons, I’ve sort of grown obsessed with creating a better plant-based burger option for grilling season this year.
 It’s exactly why I’m so excited to share this grilled black bean burger recipe with you today!

-These black bean burgers are about to change everything you think you know about vegetarian burgers.
+Changing everything you think you know about vegetarian burgers!